Samuel-prata/Escola-Teste/README.md

 # ⚠️ Information

-This is a pilote.
-The API was made with help of alura courses [Django REST APIs](https://www.alura.com.br/formacao-django-rest)
+This is a pilote project.
+The API was made with help of the Alura platfom course [Django REST APIs](https://www.alura.com.br/formacao-django-rest)